-Dawn of a new transportation age (how did this idea from 2017 pan out?) an update
+Dawn of a new transportation age: an update

 Road emissions are back up close to pre-pandemic level at 5.86 GtCO2 (6.02 in 2019)

-The point is if people are going to do anything about climate change or reduce oil consumption, cut pollution or any green policy that will help the environment and human health we need to start moving in the right direction.
-Below is a tool from Statista to provide some information.
+The point is, if people are going to do anything about climate change or reduce oil consumption, cut pollution or any green policy that will help the environment and human health we need to start moving in the right direction.
+Below is a tool from Statista to provide some information on oil consumption, by far the biggest Co2 emitting activity.

 Road Transportation emissions are noted in blue below, the measurement is in GtCO2 which is one billion tonnes of carbon dioxide.
 Source IEA ...